forderud/ComSamples/README.md

 These topics are primary relevant when _authoring_ COM servers.
 Consumers of a COM server can usually disregard these topics.

 ### Background service deployment
-It can be scaled down to just TypeLib registration if instead running the server in a background service that is started in advance.
+The `ServiceWrapper` project can be used to start a COM service as a Windows background service.

+If doing so, then one _can_ also consider using the Running Object Table (ROT) to connect to the already running COM server.
+This can be achieved through the following functions:
+* [RegisterActiveObject](https://learn.microsoft.com/en-us/windows/win32/api/oleauto/nf-oleauto-registeractiveobject) and [RevokeActiveObject](https://learn.microsoft.com/en-us/windows/win32/api/oleauto/nf-oleauto-revokeactiveobject) to (un)register the COM server in ROT.
+* [GetActiveObject(clsid)](https://learn.microsoft.com/en-us/windows/win32/api/oleauto/nf-oleauto-getactiveobject) to connect to the already running COM server.

 ### Security
 Some noteworthy details: